amadeus4dev-examples/amadeus-smart-flight-search-django/README.md

-# IA Prediction APIs showcase
+# AI Prediction APIs showcase

 ## What is this?